brianferguson/RunCommand.dll/README.md

 Commands
 -

 * **Run** - Runs the program.
 Example: `!CommandMeasure MeasureName Run`
 * **Close** - Closes the program properly - meaning the program may prompt the user to close.
 Some programs can cancel the closing of the program, in which the plugin will still gather any output.
 Example: `!CommandMeasure MeasureName Close`
 * **Kill** - Terminates the program without notice.
-This command should be used if the program was started in the hidden state. ie. `State=Hide`  Example: '!CommandMeasure MeasureName Kill'
+This command should be used if the program was started in the hidden state. ie. `State=Hide`
+Example: '!CommandMeasure MeasureName Kill`

 Changes
 -